klaytn/klaytn-docs/docs/getting-started/account/creating-accounts.md

 ## Importing an Account <a id="importing-an-account"></a>

 You can import an account using a keyfile.
 The keyfile is assumed to contain an unencrypted private key as canonical EC raw bytes encoded into hex.
-In a simpler term, it is a private key in a plain text without leading `0x`.
+In simpler terms, it is a private key in plain text without the leading `0x`.

 This imports an unencrypted private key from the given keyfile, creates a new account, generates a keystore file under the data directory, and prints the address in the console.
 You must remember the passphrase to unlock your account in the future.